 Our goal will be that you are initially as pain-free as possible and then can fully restore the mobility and strength of your shoulder with targeted training.

-Elbows, forearms and wrists
+Physiotherapy for elbows, forearms and wrists

 In the area of the elbow, there are often symptoms of overuse of the muscles, the so-called “ tennis or golf elbow “.
 However, these are mostly caused by other activities than their name suggests, such as frequent and long hours of computer work.
 In the area of the forearm, such overloads can lead to the well-known tendinitis (tendovaginitis) to lead.
 In order to become pain-free again and to prevent a renewed overload, the load on certain strengthening exercises for the forearm muscles is gradually increased.
 The spoke (= radius fractures ) affected.